Lab Test

 Clinical Utility

-The EGFR Mutation Analysis Assay is intended to assist clinicians in the selection of appropriate systemic therapy for advanced-stage lung adenocarcinoma patients by identifying mutations of EGFR exons 18, 19, 20, and 21 that confer either sensitivity or resistance to select tyrosine kinase inhibitors.
+The EGFR Mutation Analysis Assay is intended to assist clinicians in the selection of appropriate systemic therapy for advanced-stage non-small cell lung cancer patients by identifying mutations of EGFR exons 18, 19, 20, and 21 that confer either sensitivity or resistance to select tyrosine kinase inhibitors.

-Per CAP/IASLC/AMP guidelines, EGFR mutation testing should be performed at the time of initial diagnosis for patients with stage IV disease and at the time of recurrence or progression in lower-stage disease if not already done.
+Per Current NCCN guidelines, EGFR testing should be performed in adenocarcinoma (and considered for squamous cell carcinoma) at the time of initial diagnosis for patients with stage IV disease and should be performed when adjuvant TKI therapy is a consideration for stage IB-IIIB disease.

 CPT Codes